Gender pay gap: Finland

 On average, between 1995 and 2005, women in Finland earned 28.4% less in non-adjusted salaries than men.
 Taking into account the high progressive tax rate in Finland, the net income difference was 22.7%.
 Adjusted for the amount of hours worked (and not including unpaid national military service hours), these wage differences are reduced to approximately 5.7% (non taxed) and 0.4% (tax-adjusted).

 The difference in the amount of hours worked is largely attributed to social factors; for example, women in Finland spend considerably more time on domestic work instead.
 Other considerable factors are increased pay rates for overtime and evening/night-time work, of which men in Finland, on average, work more.
 When comparing people with the same job title, women in public sector positions earn approximately 99% of their male counterparts, while those in the private sector only earn 95%.
 Public sector positions are generally more rigidly defined, allowing for less negotiation in individual wages and overtime/evening/night-time work.

-As of 2018 Finland is ranked fourth and has fully closed gender gap on Educational Attainment and have closed more than 82% of its overall gender gap.
+As of 2018, Finland was ranked fourth and had fully closed the gender gap on educational attainment, and had closed more than 82% of its overall gender gap.